bseltz-cohesity/scripts/python/agentCertificateCheck/README.md

 * -w, --excludewindows: (optional) skip windows sources
 * -x, --expirywarningdate: (optional) default is '2023-06-01 00:00:00'

-## Running the script on a linux jump host
+## Running the Script on a Linux Jump Host

 Running the script from a jump host can be problematic because the script requires a python module called `requests` to be installed.
 If not already installed, customers may face confusion around error messages, python versions, and module installation steps, requiring someone with python expertise to assist.